lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 Here, the rendered template shows "Waiting for promise to resolve," followed by the resolved value of the promise, whenever it resolves.

 Async directives often need to subscribe to external resources.
-To prevent memory leaks it is common for async directives to need to unsubscribe or dispose of resources when the directive instance is no longer in use.
+To prevent memory leaks async directives often need to unsubscribe or dispose of resources when the directive instance is no longer in use.
 For this purpose, `AsyncDirective` provides the following extra lifecycle callbacks:

 * `disconnected()`: Called when a directive is no longer in use.
 Directive instances are disconnected when the value of a given expression no longer resolves to the same directive, or if the subtree the directive was contained in was removed from the DOM.
 * `reconnected()`: Because DOM subtrees can be temporarily disconnected and then reconnected again later (for example, when DOM is moved or cached for later use) a disconnected directive may need to react to being re-connected.
 So the `reconnected()` callback should always be implemented alongside `disconnected()`, in order to restore a disconnected directive back to its working state.